Churn | Burn | Affirm(CBA)

 ISIP Self-Healing (Burning) Process:

 When something “triggers” you, and you begin feeling the agitation or restlessness in your body growing – feel it, sit with it, embrace it – accept it.
 Refrain from ‘projecting’ onto anyone, and most importantly, observe the normal tendency of the mind to want to defend itself, or attack, or judge the other person.
 And do not fall into the mind’s trap of judging yourself.
 Observe all these normal tendencies of the mind and reverse your attention back to your own Self.
 Feel the agitation or restlessness that is taking place in your body… and accept it.
+Acceptance will soon become Allowance and Allowance will purify the mind.

 Talk to yourself as the agitation arises within you: